Perfect Pairings & Recipes for

 • Harmonious Flavours Of Soda

-Just as our analysis showed that sugar and tea-like flavour accents frequently pair together, we can identify the full profile of flavours that harmonise with each of the notes present in soda.
-For instance, the vanillic notes of soda are strongly associated with burnt and pear-like accents.
+Just as our analysis indicated that chalk and coffee-like flavour notes are often associated, we can identify the full profile of flavours that harmonise with each of the flavour notes present in soda.
+For instance, the corn-like notes of soda are strongly associated with chestnut and pineapple-like notes.

-The aroma notes complementary to the various notes of soda can be seen highlighted in the pink bars below.
+The accents complementary to the various aroma notes of soda can be seen highlighted in the pink bars below.

 Flavour Profile Of Soda And Its Complementary Flavour Notes